jmicko/coinbot/docs/ROBOT_SYNC.md

 `reorder(orderToReorder)`:

 1. Reloads the current DB row.
-2. Loads product increment/rounding details.
+2. Loads persisted product identity merged with runtime increment/rounding details.
 3. Builds a new order using the same side, price, size, and product.
 4. Places the order on Coinbase.
 5. Fetches the newly placed Coinbase order details.